Milton Bradley Company (building)

 The success of his eponymous company led to a significant expansion of the premises, which eventually came to occupy an entire city block.
 The facilities were used in all aspects of toy and game manufacturing, including a lithographic print shop.

-The company moved its manufacturing to suburban East Longmeadow in the 1960s, and the complex was converted into residential housing in the late 1970s.
+The company moved its manufacturing to 443 Shaker Road in suburban East Longmeadow in the late 1960s, and the complex was converted into residential housing in the late 1970s.
 It was listed on the National Register of Historic Places in 1983, one year before Milton Bradley was taken over by Hasbro.

 The complex is located just south of downtown Springfield, and is a roughly U-shaped collection of buildings, bounded on the south by Park Street, the west by Willow Street, and the north by a continuation of Cross Street.
 The buildings are all of brick construction, and range in height from two to six stories.
 Elements of architectural interest include windows set in segmented-arch openings with brick corbelling, corner quoining, and parapets at the rooftops.